Support of Things Explained in 90 Seconds – Video

 Over the past few years, the market has become consumer-centric.
 Consumers have “anytime, anywhere” access to a vast selection of products and services in the palms of their hands; they also have instant access to all the information they need whenever they are about to make a purchase.
 This information puts the consumer in a position of power like never before; it also puts pressure on businesses to deliver the best products at the best prices, and the best service.

 While price and quality play a significant role in the decision-making process, service is gradually catching up with these factors in importance.
-More and more consumers expect business to provide on-demand support and resolve issues anytime at any touch point.
-Some research claims that by 2020, customer experience will overtake price and product as the key brand differentiator .
+More and more consumers expect businesses to provide on-demand support and resolve issues anytime at any touch point.
+Research shows that customer experience has become a top priority for businesses, even overtaking price and product as the key brand differentiator.

 Facing these two massive tides reshaping the marketplace, in the next few years companies will turn to technology, looking for solutions that will help them better serve customers and provide better support for the connected devices that consumers are growing increasingly dependent on.